cjcourt/cdesnowball/README.md

 To use this updated ChemDataExtractor toolkit you must first have the latest ChemDataExtractor build installed and running.
 The latest version is available [here](http://chemdataextractor.org/download).

-Next, save this source code as CDESnowball in your local python3 site-packages directory.
+Next, clone this github repository and save as CDESnowball in your local python3 site-packages directory.
 Or simply use the code in your own project.

 Recommended toolkit usage is with the [magdb](https://github.com/cjcourt/magdb) database creation package.